-Under the Sale of Goods Act a retailer has a duty to repair, replace or refund faulty goods.
+Under the Consumer Rights Act a retailer has a duty to repair, replace or refund faulty goods.

 If you would like a retailer to repair or replace a faulty item and they have refused to help you, don't be fobbed off.
 Use this template letter to request that a retailer takes action.